 - Analyze long-term predictions and try to benefit from the extended discount for a 3-year commitment wherever possible.

 - Use AWS Trusted Advisor for Reserved Instance recommendations.

 If you use them properly, and with multiple options for discounted prices, Reserved Instances can save you a lot of money long term.
 At the same time, guaranteed compute capacity offers additional stability for production environments with predictable workloads, which is a must for many.
 As most companies on AWS have the room to utilize Reserved Instances within their infrastructure, it is simply a matter of finding the best use for them and reaping the benefits, you don’t want to miss out on this chance to cut your monthly costs as much as possible.

-In Part 2 of this series, we move on to Spot Instances, spare compute capacity designed for use cases like dev/test environments or batch processing, allowing for even greater cost-saving opportunities.
+In the second part of this series, we move on to Spot Instances, spare compute capacity designed for use cases like dev/test environments or batch processing, allowing for even greater cost-saving opportunities.

 In addition to Amazon’s individual contribution to the cloud space, there are also valuable third-party solutions offering features that fill in the gaps that we believe do still exist.
-One of the many benefits we hear from our customers is that Cloud Protection Manager (CPM) offers valuable features while still allowing the user to have complete control over their AWS workload – our AMI is used to launch a backup server in your environment as a separate instance.
-Whether it is backup and DR, reporting, 1-click restore, multi-tenancy support, etc, try our 30-day trial (no credit card needed) to see how easily and quickly you can fully protect your AWS cloud deployment.
+One of the many benefits we hear from our customers is that N2WS Backup & Recovery (CPM) offers valuable features while still allowing the user to have complete control over their AWS workload – our AMI is used to launch a backup server in your environment as a separate instance.

 - 7 Steps to Save Big on Your AWS Bill

 - 10 Tips for a Solid AWS Disaster Recovery Plan

 - N2WS Backup & Recovery 2.4 – the next BIG THING for Enterprises and MSPs